 Like other types of animals, exotics pheasants have specific needs that need to be met in order to survive and thrive.

 Good beginner/easier to raise pheasants include the Red Golden, Yellow Golden, other color variations of the Goldens, and the Lady Amherst.
 The other species are more challenging and would be best for those with advanced experience raising pheasants.

 Please remember, this guide is a general overview of exotic pheasants.
 Do your research for any specific breeds that you are considering.
 Things to consider are climate, food, nesting, and aggressiveness.
 Also, check with your local Fish and Game department for any permit that could be required to own pheasants in your area.

 Wild pheasants should always be kept in an aviary.
 Pheasants are very active birds and if not kept contained will walk, run or fly off.
-Meyer Hatchery does not offer pinioning, but we do offer wing-clipping upon request.
-Clipping of the wings is only to help acclimate your new pheasants to an aviary upon arrival.
+Wing clipping can help acclimate your new pheasants to an aviary upon arrival.
 Here are a few things to keep in mind when setting up your flight pen or aviary:

 - It is imperative to set up your pen in an area where chickens have not previously been raised.
 Chickens can carry diseases that lay dormant in the soil that can affect the health and well-being of your pheasants.